 2. Merely knowing *how* to use a strategy is insufficient for strategic thinking.
 While declarative and procedural knowledge are essential, learners must also develop conditional knowledge, understanding the circumstances under which a strategy is most effective (Schraw, 1998).
 Without this, learners become "strategy collectors" who apply techniques inappropriately, failing to adapt their approach to new problems or subjects.

 3. Explicitly teaching the criteria for strategy selection significantly enhances learners' metacognitive regulation.
-Teachers should move beyond simply demonstrating strategies to actively guiding learners in analysing task demands and context, fostering the ability to choose and adapt learning techniques effectively (Dunlosky et al., 2013).
+Teachers should move beyond simply demonstrating strategies to actively guiding learners in analysing task demands and context, developing the ability to choose and adapt learning techniques effectively (Dunlosky et al., 2013).
 This deliberate instruction helps learners become more discerning and strategic in their learning processes.

 The Strategy That Backfired